 Pursuing a double degree means that not only will you obtain a Master of Science in Business, Language & Culture from CBS, you will also obtain a Master of International Business (MIB) from Stephen J.R.
 Smith School of Business.

 If you have chosen to pursue the MSc in Business, Language & Culture, concentration in Diversity and Change Management (DCM), you should consider this exciting opportunity.
-The double degree agreement is exclusive for the DCM concentration and a maximum of 5 students from each university will have the chance to pursue this unique and demanding option.
+The double degree agreement is exclusive for the DCM concentration.

 Eligibility and application